mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

-# Processing, Exploring, and Analyzing a Document Corpus with TF-IDF
+# Processing, Exploring, and Analyzing a Document Corpus with Tf-idf

 ## Preparation

 ### Suggested Prior Skills

 - Advanced beginner familiarity with Python or a similar programming language.
 The precise level of code literacy or familiarity recommended is hard to estimate, but you will want to be comfortable with basic types and operations.
-Code for this lesson is written in Python 3.6, but TF-IDF is available in many versions of Python and other programming languages.
+Code for this lesson is written in Python 3.6, but __tf-idf__ is available in many versions of Python and other programming languages.
 To get the most out of this lesson, it is recommended that you work your way through something like Codeacademy's Introduction to Python course, or that you complete some of the introductory Python lessons on _The Programming Historian_.
 - In lieu of the above recommendation, you should review Pythons basic types (string, integer, float, list, tuple, dictionary), working with variables, writing loops in Python, and working with object classes/instances.
 - Familiarity with Excel or an equivalent spreadsheet application if you wish to examine the linked spreadsheet files.

 ### Before You Begin

 - Install the Python 3 version of Anaconda.
 Installing Anaconda is covered in [Text Mining in Python through the HTRC Feature Reader](https://programminghistorian.org/en/lessons/text-mining-with-extracted-features).
-This will install Python 3.6 (or higher), the scikit-learn library (which we will use for TF-IDF), and the dependencies needed to run a Jupyter Notebook.
+This will install Python 3.6 (or higher), the scikit-learn library (which we will use for __tf-idf__), and the dependencies needed to run a Jupyter Notebook.
 - It is possible to install all these dependencies without Anaconda (or with a lightweight alternative like Miniconda).
 For more information, see the section below titled ["Alternatives to Anaconda"](#alternatives-to-anaconda)

 ### Lesson Dataset

-TF-IDF, like many computational operations, is best understood by example.
+__tf-idf__, like many computational operations, is best understood by example.
 To this end, I've prepared a relatively small dataset of 366 _New York Times_ historic obituaries scraped from [https://archive.nytimes.com/www.nytimes.com/learning/general/onthisday/](https://archive.nytimes.com/www.nytimes.com/learning/general/onthisday/).
 For each day of the year, _The New York Times_ featured an obituary of someone born on that day.
 (There are 366 obituaries because of February 29 on the Leap Year.)
 The dataset is small enough that you should be able to open and read some if not all of the files.
 You'll notice that many of the historic figures are well known, which suggests a self-conscious effort to look back at the history of _The New York Times_ and select obituaries based on some criteria.
 In short, this isn't a representative sample of historic obituaries, it's a recent collection.

 This obituary corpus also an historical object in its own right.
 The version of _The New York Times_ "On This Day" website used for the dataset hasn't been updated since 2011, and it has been replaced by a newer, sleeker blog located at [https://learning.blogs.nytimes.com/on-this-day/](https://learning.blogs.nytimes.com/on-this-day/).
 It represents, on some level, how the questions inclusion and representation might affect both the decision to publish an obituary, and the decision to highlight a particular obituary many years later.
 The significance of such decisions has been further highlighted in recent months by _The New York Times_ itself.
 In march 2018, the newspaper began publishing obituaries for "overlooked women".
 In the words of Amisha Padnani and Jessica Bennett, "who gets remembered — and how — inherently involves judgment.
 To look back at the obituary archives can, therefore, be a stark lesson in how society valued various achievements and achievers."
 The dataset includes a central metada.csv file with each obituary's title and publication date.
 It also includes a folder of .html files downloaded from the 2011 "On This Day Website" and a folder of .txt files that represent the body of each obituary.
 These text files were generated using a Python library called BeautifulSoup, which is covered in another _Programming Historian_ (see [Intro to BeautifulSoup](https://programminghistorian.org/en/lessons/intro-to-beautiful-soup) ).
 The lesson files are located at [https://github.com/mjlavin80/tf-idf-programming-historian](https://github.com/mjlavin80/tf-idf-programming-historian).

-### TF-IDF Definition and Background
+### __tf-idf__ Definition and Background

-TF-IDF stands for Term Frequency - Inverse Document Frequency.
+__tf-idf__ stands for Term Frequency - Inverse Document Frequency.
 Instead of representing a term in a document by its raw frequency (number of occurrences) or its relative frequency (term count divided by document length), each term is weighted by dividing the term frequency by the frequency of the word in the corpus, or the number of documents in the corpus containing the word.
 The overall effect of this weighting scheme is to avoid a common problem when conducting text analysis: the most frequently used words in a document are often the most frequently used words in all of the documents.
-Terms with the highest TF-IDF scores are the terms in a document that are _distinctly_ frequent in a  document, when that document is compared other documents.
+Terms with the highest __tf-idf__ scores are the terms in a document that are _distinctly_ frequent in a  document, when that document is compared other documents.

 In a 1972 paper, Karen Spärck Jones explained the rationale for a weighting scheme based on term frequency weighted by collection frequency, and how it might be applied to information retrieval.
 Such weighting, she argued, "places greater emphasis on the value of a term as a means of distinguishing one document from another than on its value as an indication of the content of the document itself. ...
 In some cases a term may be common in a document and rare in the collection, so that it would be heavily weighted in both schemes.
 But the reverse may also apply.
 It is really that the emphasis is on different properties of terms."